doudar/SmartSpin2k/README.md

 ### Esp32 Connection Diagram
 <img src="Pictures/SmartBike2k_Esp32_Connections.png" alt="esp32 connections" style="height: 300px; width: 100"/>

-This is my first GitHub project and one of my first (recent) large coding projects, so any help or feedback is greatly appreciated.
+The hardware mentioned above mounts into a 3d printed enclosure which then easily attaches to a spin bike.

 <img src="Pictures/CadPreview.JPG" alt="Cad Preview" style="height: 300px; width: 100"/>

+The Finished assembly looks somthing like this early prototype.

 <img src="Pictures/AssembledSideView.jpg" alt="Assembled SideView" style="height: 300px; width: 100"/>

+This is my first GitHub project and one of my first (recent) large coding projects, so any help or feedback is greatly appreciated.